 Optimizing Your Photos for More Matches

 - Highlight Face in Photo #1: A friendly headshot is gold.
 Keep backgrounds neutral or slightly scenic without overshadowing your presence.
+Outdoors during golden hour (the hour after sunrise or before sunset) produces soft, flattering light that is hard to replicate indoors.

 - Natural Smile: Over 40% of Bumble users said a genuine smile is their #1 factor in deciding to swipe right.
+A relaxed, open-mouth smile (not a forced grin) signals approachability.

 - Show Variation: Mix up angles, outfits, and environments.
 Let the second or third photo reveal a hobby or group event.

-- Frame & Composition: Center your face, or at least ensure it’s not overshadowed by the rest of the shot.
+- Frame & Composition: Center your face, or at least ensure it's not overshadowed by the rest of the shot.
+The rule of thirds applies here: place your eyes roughly one-third from the top of the frame for a more engaging composition.